The Ultimate "Covet Fashion" Guide: Tricks, Tips, Cheats, and How to Get Free Diamonds!

-This article was updated on December 3rd, 2017 to include new information regarding the game!
+This article was updated in September of 2019 to include new information!
 I will update this page accordingly with any new additions to Covet Fashion!

 Use the Table of Contents below to skip to the category you're interested in: